top of page

 Winter

-Do you know a faunamorph or floramorph that is not in the lexicon?
-We would love to hear about it!
-Click here to share the word/phrase, its definition, and your info (optional) to be included in the lexicon!
+Are you a wise owl that knows of a faunamorph or floramorph that is not in the lexicon?
+Or perhaps a busy bee that wants to search and add new entries?
+We would love to include your contribution!
+Click here to collaborate and plant some seeds in the lexicon!

 bottom of page